malkab/phd-cell/020-libcell/README_boilerplate.md

 - review changes with Git to get a clear idea of changes in the current version, but don't commit yet;

 - test **yarn publish**, changing version with **yarn version** if needed.
 Start new projects always at **version 1.0.0** and start working on it at the fix number no matter what the changes are. **0 or odd** minor versions means developing versions, never go out of that until it is considered stable, at which point move to an **even** minor version number and make fixes to that.
-Only change major version changes on truly backward incompatible changes. **LET THE CODE MATURE BEFORE COMITTING EVEN VERSION NUMBERS**;
+Only change major version changes on truly backward incompatible changes. **LET THE CODE MATURE BEFORE COMITTING EVEN VERSION NUMBERS**.
+If the first publish outputs an error about not finding the Git credencials, publish with **yarn publish --no-git-tag-version**;

 - close the Git Flow feature and go back to **develop**, if any.
 Get a clear idea of changes in the current version;